A photo of a server rack with many servers.

 At a high level, this approach is similar to classic batch processing where work is distributed to different workers, who each process a subset of the data and afterward integrate their results (the “reduce” in map-reduce).
 In contrast to traditional batch processing jobs, merging parameter updates and sending only partial updates leads to approximations and noise that make learning nondeterministic.
 As in batch processing infrastructure, implementations usually provide substantial support for coordinating and scheduling the work, managing network traffic, managing multiple independent jobs, and error handling.

 The gradient descent learning strategy of neural networks is also naturally incremental.
-Hence learning can be performed in a stream processing setting as well, where new data is fed into the learning process continuously and the latest model revision can be received from the parameter server at any time.
+Hence, learning can be performed in a stream processing setting as well, where new data is fed into the learning process continuously and the latest model revision can be received from the parameter server at any time.

 An architectural diagram of several connected boxes representing machines with inner symbols for processes.
 A server group is a central top box that is connected to all worker boxes below.
 All worker boxes are connected to a training data box at the bottom.

 Architecture diagram of the TensorFlow Parameter Server architecture from 🗎 Li, Mu, et al. "Scaling distributed machine learning with the parameter server."
 OSDI, 2014.
 On the top, the server group holds the model parameters and merges parameter updates from the workers.
 Workers perform gradient descent learning on subsets of the data and send updates to parameters back to the server, batched and compressed to save bandwidth.
+[Online-only figure.]

 Performance Planning and Monitoring

 When operating large and distributed systems, planning and monitoring are key to handling large loads.
-Ideally, system designers and operators plan ahead and estimate what workloads to expect, analyzing what work can easily be scaled, and identifying where bottlenecks may occur (often in database storage).
+Ideally, system designers and operators plan ahead and estimate what workloads to expect, analyzing what work can easily be scaled and identifying where bottlenecks may occur (often in database storage).
 Software architects and performance engineers may even be able to perform simulations or analytical computations (e.g., using queuing theory) to estimate how different designs of a system will scale before it is built.

 More common in practice, teams pick technologies and design the system somewhat with future scalability in mind but without detailed planning.
 They usually build the system on top of scalable infrastructure (e.g., databases, stream processing, microservices), but delay addressing scalability until the need arises.
-As we will discuss in chapter Technical Debt, this could be justified as prudent technical debt to get to market quickly without too much upfront investment.
+As we will discuss in chapter Technical Debt, this could be justified as prudent technical debt to get to market quickly without too much up-front investment.

 While it is possible to test the scalability of individual components and the entire system with artificial workloads (as we will briefly discuss in chapter Quality Assurance Basics), it is very difficult to anticipate how a distributed system really scales in production.
-In practice, investing in system monitoring and flexible operations is essential, as we will discuss in the next chapter Planning for Operations.
+In practice, investing in system monitoring and flexible operations is essential, as we will discuss in chapter Planning for Operations.

 Summary